khaledkah/tv-snr-diffusion/README.md

 ```

 ## How to cite
-if you use MoreRed in your research, please cite the corresponding publication:
+if you use TV/SNR in your research, please cite the corresponding publication:

 Kahouli, K., Ripken, W., Gugler, S., Unke, O. T., Müller, K. R., & Nakajima, S. (2025).
 Enhancing Diffusion Models Efficiency by Disentangling Total-Variance and Signal-to-Noise Ratio. arXiv preprint arXiv:2502.08598.